brettcannon/python-azure-web-app-cookiecutter/README.md

 ## TODO

-- Default app templates?
-  + Just enough to explain how to structure the startup script
-  + Will require adding a template item for naming the startup script
 - README.md
   + https://deploy.azure.com button?
   + Instructions on how to deploy site from the CLI (both ARM and code)